wartomato/device_oneplus_common/README.md

-Common device tree for OnePlus/Oppo devices
+Common device tree for OnePlus devices

-Contains the Devicehandler/Keyhandler for both manufacturers
+Contains the Devicehandler/Keyhandler as of now.